 Message properties

+General

-Certain properties in this specification are string values containing messages intended to be viewed by a user.
-No such property SHALL have a value that is the empty string.
+Certain objects in this specification define properties containing messages intended to be viewed by a user.
+Most such objects define two properties: a message property containing a plain text version of the message, and a richMessage property containing a version of the message that incorporates formatting information.
+We refer to a message that incorporates formatting information as a “rich text message.”

-In addition, such properties SHOULD conform to the following guidelines:
+In the case of the rule object (§3.27), the names of the plain text and rich text properties are fullDescription and richDescription.
+In the case of the fix object (§3.29), the names of the plain text and rich text properties are description and richDescription.

+Plain text messages

+The value of a plain text message property, if present, SHALL be a plain text string.
+It SHALL NOT be an empty string.

 The message SHOULD be expressed as a single paragraph of plain text, consisting of one or more complete sentences, each ending with a period (or appropriate punctuation for the language in which the message is written).
-The message SHOULD NOT contain formatting information such as HTML tags.
+The message SHALL NOT contain formatting information such as Markdown formatting characters or HTML tags.
 The message SHOULD NOT contain JSON escaped line breaks (\r or \n).

 If the message consists of more than one sentence, the first sentence of the message SHOULD provide a useful summary of the message, suitable for display in cases where UI space is limited.